 Vapour control layers

-A VCL is a membrane used throughout construction projects and it is designed to protect building elements from degradation by restricting the movement of water vapour from inside a building to within the building structure (interstitial condensation).
-A VCL therefore helps prevent interstitial condensation.
+A VCL is a layer used throughout construction projects and it is designed to protect building elements from degradation by restricting the movement of water vapour from inside a building to within the building structure and fabric) and helps prevent interstitial condensation.

 What is interstitial condensation?